Advice for recruiters to help embrace today’s rapidly evolving recruitment role

 To me, communication is key.

-From the outset, the candidate understands the job and the organization.
+From the outset, the candidate understands the job and the organisation.

 They are communicated with effectively throughout the process - from their resume being received, to interview scheduling, making sure they’re prepared for interviews, following up, making an offer and onboarding.